 I eventually returned and performed in freestyle rap battles, before becoming a baseball and wrestling champion.
 Then I traveled the U.S. as a Subaru car model, despite being average looking.

 When I realized that I loved entertaining others… I studied screenwriting at NYU and acting at The Public Theater.
 Acting opposite Oscar Winner JK Simmons on TBS’ Men at Work was a particular highlight.

 I officially made L.A. my home when I participated in the NHMC's TV Writers Program sponsored by ABC and NBC.
 Since then, I’ve committed myself to being the next/first Latino Alec Berg.

-I've written & directed When the Bomb Drops, which starred Golden Globe Winner Rachel Bloom of Crazy Ex-Girlfriend.
-This project was nominated for an Imagen Award for Best Comedy.
-I also directed the sketch Bollywood Stripper starring Melanie Chandra of CBS' Code Black.
+I wrote & directed When the Bomb Drops starring Golden Globe Winner Rachel Bloom of Crazy Ex-Girlfriend.
+This project was nominated for an Imagen Award for Best Comedy Web Series.

 I also wrote for the ABC and CBS Comedy Showcases.
 I then sold a half-hour pilot to Turner Broadcasting’s Super Deluxe.
 In addition, I developed a pilot with Jared Stern (LEGO Batman Movie) over at WB.

 Writing credits also include Ben 10 for Cartoon Network — and I wrote the pilot episode of Granny, which premiered at HBO’s New York Latino Film Festival.

 I have been a finalist for Sundance’s Episodic Lab and their New Voices Lab.
 Currently, I’m in Sony’s Directing Program.

 In my spare time, I mentor teens for Edward James Olmos’ Latino Film Institute, watch UFC, and hang with my lovely wife, a Colombian Feng Shui Consultant.